epri-dev/OpenDER/README.rst

 .. figure:: https://raw.githubusercontent.com/epri-dev/OpenDER/develop/docs/logo.png
-    :width: 900
     :alt: Open-source Distributed Energy Resources (OpenDER) Model

-EPRI’s OpenDER model aims to properly represent steady-state and dynamic behavior of distributed energy resources (DERs).
-The model follows interconnection standards or grid-codes and is informed by the observed behavior of commercial products.
-Version 1.0 of the model assesses photovoltaic (PV) DER behavior according to the capabilities and functionalities required by the IEEE standard 1547-2018.
+EPRI’s OpenDER model aims to accurately represent steady-state and dynamic behaviors of inverter-based distributed energy resources (DERs).
+The model follows interconnection standards or grid-codes and is informed by the observed behaviors of commercial products.
+First version of the model includes photovoltaic (PV) DER behaviors according to the capabilities and functionalities required by the IEEE standard 1547-2018.
 This first-of-its-kind model can be used to run snapshot, Quasi-Static Time Series (QSTS), and a variety of dynamic analyses to study the impacts of DERs on distribution operations and planning.

 This project is licensed under the terms of the BSD-3 clause license.